openebs/openebs/contribute/git-commit-message.md

 * **fix**: A bug fix
 * **docs**: Documentation only changes
-* **style**: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
+* **style**: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc.)
 * **refactor**: A code change that neither fixes a bug nor adds a feature
 * **perf**: A code change that improves performance
 * **test**: Adding missing tests